backdrop-contrib/statistics/README.md

 Statistics settings page must be checked.
 This access log is used to store data about every page accessed, such as the remote host's IP address, where they came from (referrer), what node they've viewed, and their user name.
-Enabling the log adds one database call per page displayed by Drupal.
+Enabling the log adds one database call per page displayed by Backdrop.

 The Discard access logs older than setting on the settings page specifies the length of time entries are kept in the log before they are deleted.
 This